marcelogramma/gatling/ReadmeEng.md

-This is the manifesto to lift the Gatling service.
+This is the manifest to lift the Gatling service.

 To run the project, docker and docker-compose must be installed.